Climate outlook for August to November 2020

 Climate outlook overview

-- Both days and nights are likely to be warmer than average across most of the country during autumn, although in the south days have roughly equal chances of being above or below average.
+- Both days and nights are likely to be warmer than average across Australia during August to October, though chances of warmer of cooler than average days and nights are roughly equal across much of south-west WA.

-- Autumn night-time temperatures are very likely to be warmer than average for most Australia (greater than 80% chance in northern and western Australia, 60-80% chance in the southeast).
+- Night-time temperatures for August to October are very likely to be warmer than average for Australia (greater than 80% chance in most areas), although chances are close to equal for much of south-west WA.

 Maximum temperature maps

 - The central and eastern tropical Pacific is expected to continue to cool in the coming months.
 The majority of models anticipate this cooling will reach or exceed the threshold for La Niña by the end of spring.
 A La Niña WATCH is active.